 - If you fish in bays, oceans, or large lakes subject to choppy conditions.

-The X Factor is perfectly suited for any of the above situations and more.
+The X-13 is perfectly suited for any of the above situations and more.

-First off, the X Factor has an enormous cargo capacity of 550-625 pounds.
+First off, the X-13 has an impressive cargo capacity of 450 pounds.
 This is suitable not just for big guys who are worried about sinking their kayak, but for anybody who likes to take a lot of gear with them on their kayak.
-At 14’ 4” in length, there is storage aplenty aboard this Jolly Roger!
+At 13’ 10” in length, there is storage aplenty aboard this Jolly Roger!

-If you like to do multi-day fishing trips, the X Factor offers four watertight storage compartments in addition to front and rear bungee netting.
-That’s plenty of room to store gear and provisions for 2-3 days of roughing it.
+If you like to do long fishing trips, the X-13 offers multiple watertight storage compartments in addition to front and rear bungee netting.
+That’s plenty of room to store gear and provisions for a long day of roughing it.

 Not to be overlooked is the dive function of the fish and dive kayak.
 Thanks to its high weight capacity and impressive length, there are lots of places to store dive gear like tanks, fins, snorkel, mask and the like.

-Either way, whether you’re diving or spearfishing you’re more than likely doing so in an oceanic environment, which means you’ll have some light chop to mid-sized waves to contend with.
-That’s where the X Factor really shines.
-The high rocker on this kayak helps it cut through high waves and small chop for a comfortable and surprisingly DRY ride.
+Whether you’re diving or spearfishing you’re more than likely doing so in an oceanic environment, which means you’ll have some light chop to mid-sized waves to contend with.
+That’s where the X-13 really shines.
+The X-13 paddles straight and true even in choppy or windy conditions.

-A couple last things to mention about the X Factor kayak.
-As I mentioned before, there are four watertight storage compartments on this kayak.
+A couple last things to mention about the Malibu X-13 kayak.
+As I mentioned before, there are multiple watertight storage compartments on this kayak.
 The very front compartment consists of their revolutionary Gator Hatch.

 With a triangular shape, the Gator Hatch is so named because of similarity in shape to a gator’s head.
 It’s best described as storage on storage on storage.